 - Josh Lyman from The West Wing.
 During a flashback to how the Bartlet campaign came together Josh tries to convince Sam Seaborn to come along to a speech by then-Governor Bartlet but Sam declines.
 Josh asks what he should say to convince Sam if Bartlet turns out to be a valid candidate, Sam replies that he won't need to say anything as "You've got a pretty bad poker face".
 After seeing Bartlet in action Josh returns to Sam's office, stands at a window where Sam can see and points at the giant smile on his face.
 Sam immediately quits his job and joins the campaign.

-- In Jessica Jones (2015), the mind-controlling antagonist Kilgrave — presently off in a corner somewhere, playing against men implied to be gangsters — reacts to a useless hand with an "ugh" face and visibly pulling back, and one of his opponents says that he should work on the poker face.
+- Jessica Jones: In the sixth episode of season 1, Kilgrave is playing Texas Hold 'Em against some men implied to be gangsters, reacts to a useless hand with an "ugh" face and visibly pulls back.
+One of his opponents says that he should work on the poker face.
 However, it turns out he's not planning to win fairly.

 - In Sword Art Online: Hollow Fragment, the gang decide to play a game of Texas Holdem.
 Leafa evidently has a very poor poker face and her brother Kirito is able to see right through her bluff.
 However the biggest offender has to be Klein, who tries to bluff with an All-In when he only has a measly hand of a pair of 4's, which Kirito immediately picks up on and beats him to.